stzie/simg.de-discoveries/new2/o.md

-# Uncataloged objects that are bright in OIII
+# Uncataloged OIII regions

-Objects in this list were detected in OIII (500.7 nm) images and are Planetary nebulae candidates.
-These nebulae may also be bright in other emission lines.
+Objects in this list were detected in [OIII] light.
+Usually they also can be seen in other wavelengths.

 Visit <http://www.simg.de/catalog/o.html> for a version of this table with links to images and <http://www.simg.de/catalog> for a general description of this